What seems to be the most solid and robust is in reality the most fragile and vulnerable.

 - “Particulart” in the Real Food café, Exeter, a collaboration with Diana Moore and Benjamin J Borley, 13 October to 29 November 2014.

-- “Little colouring books of climate mindfulness”, part of “Blurring the line between art and activism”, Roper Gallery, Bath Artists’ Studios, 6-18 April 2017.
+- “Little colouring books of climate mindfulness”, part of “Kuuki : the things we take for granted, but cannot live without”, Roper Gallery, Bath Artists’ Studios, 6-18 April 2017.

 - “Little colouring book: Winter Blues”, part of “Artist Toys”, Lite-Haus Galerie + Projektraum, Berlin, 3-8 December 2016.